 When compared with natural gas, carbon emissions are 40 percent lower in biogas engines.2 In addition, when used to power vehicles, biogas reduces greenhouse gas emissions by up to 91 percent relative to gasoline.3

-Although biogas, like natural gas, produces carbon dioxide (CO2), a greenhouse gas, the carbon in biogas comes from plant matter, making biogas production carbon-neutral and not adding to greenhouse gas emissions.4 Ultimately, fossil fuels replaced by biogas will lower CO2 emissions.
+Although biogas, like natural gas, produces carbon dioxide (CO2), a greenhouse gas, the carbon in biogas comes from organic matter, making biogas production carbon-neutral and not adding to greenhouse gas emissions.5 Ultimately, fossil fuels replaced by biogas will lower CO2 emissions.

-In addition to reduction in carbon emissions, the inclusion of biogas – in addition to solar, wind or other renewable energy sources – might ensure that a business’ access to renewable power is more constant and uninterruptible.
+In addition to reduction in carbon emissions, the inclusion of biogas – along with solar, wind or other renewable energy sources – might ensure that a business’ access to renewable power is more constant and uninterruptible.

 When compared with natural gas, carbon emissions are 40 percent lower in biogas engines.
 In addition, when used to power vehicles, biogas reduces greenhouse gas emissions by up to 91 percent relative to gasoline.

-“Large municipal and government agencies, RE100 companies (i.e., influential businesses committed to 100 percent renewable electricity) and Fortune 500 companies and utility distribution companies are some examples of companies who might opt to use biogas for heating or electricity reasons, in addition to a variety of other renewable sources, in order to reach or maintain sustainability leader status” says Adam Waterson, a Constellation senior business development manager.
+“Large municipal and government agencies, RE100 companies (i.e., influential businesses committed to 100 percent renewable electricity), Fortune 500 companies and utility distribution companies are some examples of who might opt to use biogas for heating or electricity reasons, in addition to a variety of other renewable sources, in order to reach or maintain sustainability leader status” says Adam Waterson, a Constellation senior manager.

-When biogas is consumed for electricity purposes, users might also be eligible for renewable energy certificates.
-(RECs).
+When biogas is consumed for electricity purposes, users might also be eligible for renewable energy certificates (RECs).
 A REC is created when 1 MWh of electricity is generated from a renewable source.
 RECs allow you to make environmental claims about a reduction in Scope 2 emissions.
-Learn more about Scope 1 and Scope 2 Emissions on the Environmental Protection Agency’s (EPA) website.
+Learn more about Scope 1 and Scope 2 Emissions in our past blog post.

-Lastly, CNGs that work with Constellation to make renewable natural gas available as vehicle fuel can become eligible for renewable vehicle fuel credits such as Renewable Identification Numbers (RINS) in the Renewable Fuel Standard program, a federal initiative to expand the nation’s renewable fuels sector, and other state-level credits such as California’s Low Carbon Fuel Standard.
-RNG and natural gas usually flow together within the pipeline, making RINS the primary means for tracking biofuel production and showing the EPA that obligated parties are meeting annual quotas.
+Lastly, compressed natural gas (CNG) fueling stations that work with Constellation to make renewable natural gas available as vehicle fuel can become eligible for renewable fuel credits such as Renewable Identification Numbers (RINs) in the Renewable Fuel Standard program, a federal initiative to expand the nation’s renewable fuels sector, and other state-level credits such as California’s Low Carbon Fuel Standard.
+RNG and natural gas usually flow together within the pipeline, making RINs the primary means for tracking biofuel that is used for vehicle fuel purposes and showing the EPA that obligated parties are meeting annual compliance requirements.

 The evolving sustainable energy market provides opportunities for Constellation to offer more simplified solutions to customers in an increasingly complex environment.
-Stay tuned and subscribe to our future communications about ways to meet your business’ sustainability goals by visiting www.constellation.com/subscribe.
+Learn more about renewable gas by visiting our website at www.constellation.com/RNG.